Puppy Care Guide for Germantown, MD Pet Owners

 Remember, your pet will most likely end up going to the bathroom in the house, and is likely going to have setbacks in his or her training.
 This is normal and is nothing to be worried about, just continue with your training and positive reinforcement!

-Learn More About Puppy Care & Schedule Your Vet Visit
+Learn More About Puppy Care in Germantown & Schedule Your Vet Visit

 Make sure your pet’s life is happy and healthy by following our puppy care guide and scheduling your first vet visit with Germantown Vet.
 Our friendly veterinarians have been trusted by your friends and neighbors since 1983—let us put our experience to work for you!
 Bring your pup in for his or her first vet check-up and we can go over any other questions you may have about your newest family member.